School Science Lessons

 Queensland conditions are conducive to the production of high quality grain and the breeding and development of new varieties reflects these conditions.

-Flour milled from Australian Prime Hard wheat is used to produce high-protein, Chinese-style, yellow, alkaline noodles and Japanese Ramen noodles of superior brightness, colour and eating quality.
+Flour milled from Australian Prime Hard wheat is used to produce high-protein, Chinese-style, yellow, alkaline noodles and Japanese ramen noodles of superior brightness, colour and eating quality.

 Australian Prime Hard flour is also suitable for the production of high-protein, high-volume breads and wanton dumpling skins.